 Who can Enrol?

 Historically, Catholic schools existed predominantly to educate children from Catholic families.
-In more recent years though, Church documents including ‘The Catholic School on the Threshold of the Third Millennium’ (1998) have advocated a more inclusive approach to Catholic education, specifically, a more welcoming attitude toward those with special educational needs, those who are socio-economically disadvantaged, those from First Nations or multicultural backgrounds and those who have faiths other than Catholic.
-This growing ecumenical and inclusive outlook has prompted Catholic schools to be more open in their enrolment policies and practices.
+In more recent years though, Church documents including ‘The Catholic School on the Threshold of the Third Millennium’ (1998) have advocated a more inclusive approach to Catholic education, specifically, a more welcoming attitude toward those with special educational needs, those who are socio-economically disadvantaged, those from First Nations or multicultural backgrounds and those who have faiths backgrounds other than Catholic.
+This growing ecumenical and inclusive outlook means that today’s Catholic schools welcome students of all backgrounds and abilities and this is reflected in our enrolment policies and practices.

-Contemporary Catholic schools are places which welcome all who genuinely seek to be part of the life of the school and wish to share in a vibrant, well-resourced learning environment, based on Catholic faith and values.
+Contemporary Catholic schools welcome all who genuinely seek to be part of the life of the school and wish to share in a vibrant, well-resourced learning environment, based on Catholic Christian faith and values.

-In Far North Queensland, almost one in every four students is educated in a Catholic school.
-Half of those are Catholic and three quarters are of a Christian religion.
-Some don’t identify with any religion.
+In Far North Queensland, around one-third of all students are educated in a Catholic school.
+Half of those are Catholic and three- quarters are of a Christian religion.
+Some are from other faith backgrounds and others don’t identify with any religion.

-Research shows that families in Catholic schools place importance on the broad range of values associated with Catholic schools – social and emotional development, values framework, safety and respectful relationships, partnerships and a sense of belonging.
-Parents and guardians choose to entrust their children’s future to Catholic schools because of their explicit goals and acknowledged educational quality.
+Research shows that families choosing Catholic schools place importance on the broad range of values we espouse – social and emotional development, values framework, safety and respectful relationships, partnerships, and a sense of belonging.
+Parents and guardians choose to entrust their children’s future to Catholic schools because of their values, explicit goals and acknowledged educational quality.

 Enrolment policy strives to ensure schools engage in the essence of what it is to be Catholic, whilst, at the same time, are inclusive in nature and develop an evangelising role in addition to the catechetical role they have traditionally played as educators of Catholic children.